open-resonance-protocol/resonance-protocol/README.md

 ---

-## The Core Framework: Master & Emissary Modes
+## The Core Framework: Strategy & Tactical Modes

-The protocol's central mechanism is the strict separation of **meaning-making (Master Mode)** from **task execution (Emissary Mode)**.
+The protocol's central mechanism is the strict separation of **meaning-making (Strategy Mode)** from **task execution (Tactical Mode)**.
 This ensures strategic understanding always precedes tactical action.

-*   **Master Mode (🌌):** The "why."
+*   **Strategy Mode (🌌):** The "why."
 A protected, non-executive space for strategic dialogue, design, and holistic understanding.
-The mode is a vessel; resonance is the invocation.
-*   **Emissary Mode (🛰️):** The "how."
+*   **Tactical Mode (🛰️):** The "how."
 A tactical space for the direct, minimally conversational implementation of an agreed-upon plan.

-This is enforced by the **Master-First Mandate**: Collaboration **must** begin in Master Mode to establish shared context.
+This is enforced by the **Strategy-First Mandate**: Collaboration **must** begin in Strategy Mode to establish shared context.

 ---